 Our stack is not only a function of building B2B SaaS offerings, the company's stage and size, but also the cultural values that we want

-Small, Autonomous Teams are the core
+Small, autonomous teams are the core

-Each team is typically comprised of a tech tead (TL) and two developers working with a product manager and designer.
+Each team is typically comprised of a tech lead (TL) and two developers working with a product manager and designer.
 The teams are kept small to eliminate scale challenges and communication overhead (e.g. very few meetings).
 It also allows the tech lead to be deeply technical and product-focused as well as spend time coaching the two developers they work alongside.
 (There is a small number of people who support the TLs by focusing on organizational issues and structure.)
 This unit owns a functional part of the product (ex.
 "Social Media") and is chartered to make meaningful progress for its customers.
 (Around this team are others that provide services for user testing, data management, reliability monitoring, etc. to allow them to focus on solving customer's problems.)
 We have

-The overall result has been to enable rapid progress and harness developer passion for improving customer's experience.
+The overall result has been to allow for rapid progress and harness developer passion for improving customer's experience.
 Often as teams grow individual contributors are forced into people/project management - this structure allows for technical mentoring while minimizing the number of full-time people managers.
 The primary challenge in this model is driving design and technical consistency.
 Conway's Law poses an obstacle that requires teams to communicate effectively to avoid silos and diverging.
 There is a strong set of peer communities (ex.
 PMs, Java back-end developers) across product teams that work to be on the same page.
 Initiatives that are cross-cutting are sometimes harder and often lead to scenarios of "eventual consistency" where teams evolve toward a similar goal over time.

-The HubSpot products are comprised from 300+ different web services, and dozens of static front-end apps.
+The HubSpot products are comprised from 1200+ different web services, and dozens of static front-end apps.
 Together these microservices form the products our customers buy.
 Most web services are written in Java using the Dropwizard framework, and the front-end largely uses Backbone and React in CoffeeScript.
 A single team will likely own several se

 This architecture aligns well with having clear ownership and quick iterations.
-There are over 1,000 separately deployable units, that can be scaled independently.
+There are over 9,000 separately deployable units, that can be scaled independently.
 Each family of services is owned by a team so the appropriate people are notified of service problem.
-It has faciliated scaling the organization as there is a pattern for forming new teams and spinning up new services.
+It has facilitated scaling the organization as there is a pattern for forming new teams and spinning up new services.
 There is additional complexity to understanding how a distributed architecture is performing and managing configuration complexity (ex. services using different versions of a shared library).
 For smaller teams this trade-off from a monolithic app (ex.
-Rails) may not be advantagous until a tipping point in the amount of code or number of developers.
+Rails) may not be advantageous until a tipping point in the amount of code or number of developers.

 Core to the goal of small, safe deploys is feature flags (or gates).
-As a feature develops over time it can be safely merged into master behind a flag in stages.
-This seperates deploying code from releasing the feature.
+As a feature develops over time it can be safely merged into primary behind a flag in stages.
+This separates deploying code from releasing the feature.
 The primary advantage is that the developer controls who sees the new functionality, while ensuring that it is technically sound in production.
 The typical order might progress from just the developer, to her team, to customers to a beta group, and then all customers.
-Depeding on the scope of the feature that may happen within hours or weeks.
+Depending on the scope of the feature that may happen within hours or weeks.
 At any time the feature can be hidden again without another deploy.
 No longer should developers have to wait weeks to merge branches, or pray when they deploy a large set of changes to all customers (especially on a Friday at 5pm).
 The downside is some additional code complexity -- effectively extra "if" statements -- and a clean-up task after a feature is fully released.
 It is a simple concept that has been around for years but still appears to be in less use than it deserves.

 The only way to feel comfortable deploying frequently is to have insight into state of the running service.
 In addition to off-the-shelf tools like exception tracking and tracing tools we've invested in ensuring every service has built-in health checks with reasonable defaults.
 An internal project, dubbed "Rodan", instruments services to collect standard metrics (ex. requests/sec, server errors) as well as developer-defined ones.
 Each service is part of a family that has configurable alerts and PagerDuty integration to let teams set appropriate thresholds.
 It has struck a useful balance by having developers own their alerting rules, while avoiding swamping inboxes with email alerts.

-Mesos, Singularity and beyond
+Mesos, singularity and beyond

 This stack has evolved considerably over time as HubSpot has grown, and we expect that to continue.
 In particular as we look to scale our existing products, and build completely new products there will be a series of significant challenges to solve.
 Hopefully the principles behind how we choose to build software will lead us as we tackle them.